outlyer-net/resiliosync-multiarch/README.md

 * `armhf.Dockerfile`: For armhf aka ARMv7 (and up), (32 bit ARM with hardware float support).
 Superseded by `arm64`.
 * `armle.Dockerfile`: For armle aka EABI ARM (ARMv5 and up), (32 bit ARM).
 Superseded by `armhf` and `arm64`.
 Docker Hub does not provided official support for this architecture.
 NOTE: This image isn't a part of the auto-selected architecture images (e.g. `resiliosync-multiarch:latest`), you'll have to use `resiliosync-multiarch:armle-latest` directly.
 * `i386.Dockerfile`: For i386 aka x86 aka IA-32 (32 bit PC).
 Superseded by `amd64`.
 Docker Hub does not provided official support for this architecture.

-### Pulling the image from Docker Hub

-For the architectures included in the multiarch support (`amd64`, `armhf`, `arm64` and `i386`):

-    # docker pull outlyernet/resiliosync-multiarch

-which is equivalent to

-    # docker pull outlyernet/resiliosync-multiarch:latest

-may also use the version tag:

-    # docker pull outlyernet/resiliosync-multiarch:2.6.3

-As of this writing images for ARMv5 or ARMv6 (`armle`) are excluded from the automatic architecture selection mechanism, since Docker Hub doesn't appear to distinguish them from ARMv7.
-For those use:

-    # docker pull outlyernet/resiliosync-multiarch:latest-armle

-or

-    # docker pull outlyernet/resiliosync-multiarch:2.6.3-armle

 ### Links